How to Track Time: Tools, Tips, and Templates That Save Hours

 This steals most of our work even before we realize it.

-The other employees might procrastinate because they strive to be perfect or high standard output, turning into unnecessary delays.
+The other employees might procrastinate because they strive for perfect or high-standard output, resulting in unnecessary delays.

 Solution: